mpusch88/listerify/README.md

 ```

 If no playlist is provided, the script will use the defined default playlist ID.
 If no default playlist ID is defined, the script will prompt the user to enter one.

+Note that running this script will generate a cache file in the same directory as `listerify.py` called `.cache`.
+This file is used to store the user's Spotify access token and should not be deleted.

 ## License